 What I learned from 100 days of Rejection | Jia Jiang

 Rejection Is Just A Re-direction

 You cannot forever protect your child from life’s slings.
-No matter how much money or fame or success they have there will always be someone out there who will not like them and reject.
+No matter how much money or fame or success they have there will always be someone out there who will not like them and reject them.

 They will get rejected at some time in their life.
-What matters though is brushing away the feeling of not good enough and trying again.
+What matters though is brushing away the feeling of not being good enough and try again.
 Courage is not the absence of fear but pushing through with the belief that one will emerge victorious.

 One of my fave quotes by Sylvester Stallone: